-Gains and losses are recognised in surplus or deficit when the liabilities are derecognised as well as through the effective interest rate amortisation is included as finance costs in the statement of comprehensive revenue and expenses.
+Gains and losses are recognised in surplus or deficit when the liabilities are derecognised as well as through the effective interest rate amortisation process.
+The effective interest rate amortisation is included as finance costs in the statement of comprehensive revenue and expenses.